PHPCSStandards/PHPCSStandards.github.io/wiki/Usage.md

     $ phpcs -i
     The installed coding standards are MySource, PEAR, PHPCS, PSR1, PSR2, Squiz and Zend

-## Listing Sniffs inside a Coding Standard
+## Listing Sniffs Inside a Coding Standard

 PHP_CodeSniffer can print you a list of the sniffs that a coding standard includes by specifying the `-e` command line argument along with the `--standard` argument.
 This allows you to see what checks will be applied when you use a given standard.